SEO Settings

 Social sharing preview

-When your changelog or announcements are shared on social media, they’ll display:- Title — Page or announcement title
+When your changelog or posts are shared on social media, they’ll display:- Title — Page or post title

-- Description — Meta description or announcement summary
+- Description — Meta description or post summary

 - Image — Cover image (if set) or your logo